Bryan Victor

 Bryan Victor, Ph.D. is an associate professor in the WSU School of Social Work.
 Previously, he served on the social work faculty at Indiana University, and as a postdoctoral fellow with the Child and Adolescent DataLab at the University of Michigan School of Social Work where he remains a faculty affiliate.

-Victor’s current program of research centers on the child welfare system in the United States and has three focal areas: 1) system responses to children’s exposure to domestic violence; 2) reducing harm and social injustice associated with child welfare involvement; and 3) enhancing primary prevention capacity through cross-systems collaboration.
+Victor’s program of research centers on the child welfare system in the United States and has three focal areas: 1) system responses to children’s exposure to domestic violence; 2) reducing harm and social injustice associated with child welfare involvement; and 3) enhancing primary and secondary prevention of maltreatment through cross-systems collaboration.
 He specializes in the use of data science methods and administrative records research to better understand system operations and drive data-informed decision-making in child welfare practice.
-His work has appeared in leading social work and child welfare journals including The British Journal of Social Work, Child Maltreatment, Journal of the Society for Social Work and Research, and Child Abuse & Neglect.

 Victor practiced both clinical and macro social work in Detroit for a number of years in the areas of domestic violence, LGBTQ health, and HIV decriminalization.